cnnrbrn/sp2/project/index.md

 #### Delete existing product

 Allow products to be deleted.
 Before a product is deleted you must display a confirmation.
 The product should only be deleted if the user confirms.
 If the user cancels, the product must not be deleted.

+## Level 2 (optional)

+Create your own API for the site.
+You can use any backend stack (e.g. Strapi, Wordpress REST API, Firebase, etc) but it MUST be publicly hosted on a server.

+The API must include all the functionality in the provided Strapi API and you can add any additional functionality.

+It MUST be publicly hosted and accessible, you cannot submit the API with your front end code.